4/5

 3. It’s hard to distract me from my studies or work until I'm done.

-4. I can't read between the lines
+4. I have trouble reading between the lines.

 5. Sometimes I try to read aloud quickly because I'm afraid to mispronounce a word.

-7. I often have the impression that someone is following me
+7. I often have the impression that someone is following me.

-9. I almost always worry about my loved ones
+9. I almost always worry about my loved ones.

 Why is this test so popular?